Wir bedanken uns für Ihren Besuch bei www.hotterschuhe.de

 Hotter uses two third party services to help maintain the security and performance of the Hotter website (Thawte & Security Metrics).
 To deliver this secure service it processes the IP addresses of visitors to the Hotter website.

 When you purchase something from Hotter online, we collect contact details from you in order to fulfil our contractual obligation to provide you with your goods and services.
 We also (upon your initial registration) ask you to confirm your marketing preferences with us.
 Up to and including 24/05/2018 this will have been through the use of pre-ticked boxes which you would have needed to untick in order to opt out.
-Any new customer account signups during checkout/order confirmation from 25/05/2018 will assume that you want Hotter to stay in touch with you using catalogues, emails, SMS & phone calls however you will need to explicitly opt-in to have your information passed to any Third-Parties for marketing via post.
+Any new customer account signups during checkout/order confirmation from 25/05/2018 will assume that you want Hotter to stay in touch with you using catalogues, emails, online advertising, SMS & phone calls however you will need to explicitly opt-in to have your information passed to any Third-Parties for marketing via post.
 You can however opt out of all of these at the time by making the appropriate selections when prompted.